eujhwang/eujhwang.github.io/_pages/about.md

 I'm currently a research intern at MIT-IBM working on reasoning problem with structured representation of sentences.

+Before starting a PhD, I primarily worked with members at [Information Extraction and Synthesis Laboratory (IESL)](http://www.iesl.cs.umass.edu/) and IBM Research while receiving a MS in Computer Science at the University of Massachusetts-Amherst.
-Before starting a PhD, I spent some time in industry, I worked for Naver in Knowledge Base team for about a year and I worked for IBM as an application developer for a year before starting Master's degree.
+I also spent some time in industry, I worked for Naver in Knowledge Base team for about a year and I worked for IBM as an application developer for a year before starting Master's degree.

 [//]: # (I'm particularly interested in understanding and finding new insights from unstructured texts by transforming the text to structured form.)